curateteaching/digitalpedagogy/keywords/!template.md

 * Important issues (why teach this now? why does this topic matter for students? for faculty? for a field?)
 * Intersections with curator’s pedagogical philosophy/teaching conditions (how and where does the curator teach issues related to this keyword? what course? with what learning expectations/outcomes in mind? with what resources?)

-## 4. Curated Pedagogical Resources(10 Resources w/metadata, screenshots, & 150 word annotations)
+## 4. Curated Pedagogical Resources (10 Resources w/ metadata, screenshots, and 150-word annotations)

 Select ten pedagogical resources to feature for your keyword.
 Each resource should include: